Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

-It makes sure that neither side can do anything with the images that were not pre-discussed and agreed upon.
-A risk of prosecution from either side can be enforced if consent was not given.
+It makes sure that neither side can do anything that was not pre-discussed and agreed upon.
+Such as sharing or editing images.

-One rule for photographing people is to get a model release.
-This is a contract between both parties, allowing the use of the model’s image.
 Most stock photography requires this if you wish to sell the images online.

 Read here for the other nine tips on what your photography contract needs to have.

 That’s where Pixieset comes in.
-This is a platform that allows you to easily share large files with your clients.
+This is a platform that allows you to share large files with your clients.
 This all comes at a monthly fee.

 This means your clients will be happy, satisfied, and likely to work with you again!
-It’s definitely one of the top options for file sharing.
+Pixieset is one of the top options for file sharing.

 For the full review, and information on how to get started, read our article here.